Walnut bread recipe in four variations

 Once cooled, drain any excess liquid.

-As per Mitchell Beazley’s book ‘The handmade loaf’.
+As per Dan Lepard’s book ‘The Handmade Loaf’.

 Make 100g walnut paste and also add 100g of halved or crushed walnuts into your final dough.